-The Health Protection Team may seek vaccination for unvaccinated contact(s) of confirmed/likely cases.
-SevernSide does not stock or have access to vaccines so would be dependent on HPT accessing/ providing the vaccine.
-Should this be agreed, please ensure to follow the face to face/ PPE/ cleaning guidance, and the Green Book provides details about administration.
+The Health Protection Team may recommend vaccination for unvaccinated contacts of confirmed or likely cases.
+SevernSide does not stock or have access to vaccines, so it would rely on the HPT to provide the vaccine and ensure that staff are trained to administer it.
+For practice services, if this should be agreed, please ensure to follow the face to face/ PPE/ cleaning guidance, and the Green Book provides details about administration.